 Figure 7.
-Average amounts of grant or scholarship aid from the federal government, state/local government, or the institution, or loans received for full-time, first-time degree/certificate-seeking undergraduate students, by type of aid: 2013-14
+Average amounts of grant or scholarship aid from the federal government, state/local government, or the institution, or loans awarded to full-time, first-time degree/certificate-seeking undergraduate students, by type of aid: 2014-15

-NOTE: Any grant aid above includes grant or scholarship aid from the federal government, statel/local government, or the institution.
+NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
 Federal grants includes Pell grants and other federal grants.
-Any loans includes federal loans and other loans to students.
+Any loans includes federal loans and other loans awarded to students.
 Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2014-15, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2015-16, Student Financial Aid component.

 Figure 8.
-Percent of all undergraduates receiving aid, by type of aid: 2013-14
+Percent of all undergraduates awarded aid, by type of aid: 2014-15

-NOTE: Any grant aid above includes grant or scholarship aid from the federal government, state/local government, the institution, or other sources.
-Federal loans includes only federal loans to students.
+NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, the institution, or other sources.
+Federal loans includes only federal loans awarded to students.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2014-15, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2015-16, Student Financial Aid component.